 It is recommended that the residents' electrical cupboards be relocated within the residents' flats and housed within required compartmentation in any future renovation program.

-On the second floor there is a roof hatch that allows access into the roof void, this could not be checked for compartmentation due to not having access.
-The FRA will need to be reviewed once access is made available.
+On the second floor there is a roof hatch, it was not possible to gain access to inspect the compartmentation and fire stopping within the roof void.
+The FRA will need to be reviewed once access is possible.

 Signed